 Akshay is the former Chief Executive Officer, Director of Research and a Fellow of Geoeconomic Studies.
 His research focuses on the architecture of international business, finance and trade, and its impact on geopolitics.

 Before joining Gateway House, he worked as a Principal Architect with Fidelity Investments in Boston in the advanced research, strategy formulation, and business architecture.

 He has an MBA from Boston University’s Questrom School of Business with concentration in Finance and Business Analysis and research focused on transnational business and global macroeconomics.
 He has a B.S. in Computer Science from the School of Computer Science at University of Massachusetts, Amherst.
 Akshay is an alumnus of Mayo College, Ajmer.

 Geoeconomics studies, International business, International finance, International trade and International economics

-In a policy brief for the G20, Akshay Mathur and Purvaja Modak discuss the challenge and propose policy recommendations for transparency in cross-border financial transactions
+In a policy brief for Argentina's G20 Presidency in 2018, K.N.
+Vaidyanathan, Akshay Mathur and Purvaja Modak discuss the challenge and propose policy recommendations for transparency in cross-border financial transactions